DerBrunoIR/CourseGraph/README.md

 An edge from a course node **A** to another node **B** represents a **A requires B** relation between these two nodes.

-E.g. A student would have to complete **B** before he can take course **A**.
+E.g. A student would have to complete **B** before taking course **A**.

 <!-- TOC --><a name="process"></a>
 # process
 For this project I followed the following steps:
-1. collecting course descriptions
+1. collect course descriptions
-2. translating course requirements into edges
+2. translate course requirements into edges
-3. visualizing the course graph
+3. visualiz the course graph

 <!-- TOC --><a name="challenges"></a>
 # Challenges